-It is always recommended to test your aquarium water which will highlight any underlying water quality problems.
+It is always recommended to test your aquarium water with a product such as our Complete Aquarium Dip Tests, which will highlight any underlying water quality problems.
 Issues with water quality will often make your fish appear unwell and can lead to outbreaks of disease.

-Buoyancy issues can be caused by several aquarium problems, but often swimbladder infection.
+Buoyancy issues can be caused by several aquarium problems, but often a swimbladder infection.

 Check for other symptoms related to Swimbladder infections, this can be especially prevalent in fancy Goldfish.

 You can also test your aquarium water which will highlight any underlying water quality issues which could be affecting the buoyancy of your fish.

 If your fish have lost their appetite, check for physical or behavioural symptoms of illness.
 Visit our Fish Doctor to diagnose what’s wrong, or click here for ideas on how to treat fish who are a bit under the weather and not eating.

 We would also recommend testing your water for quality issues which may have led to your fish feeling unwell.

 You should never have to completely drain your aquarium, in fact, doing so is likely to cause more bad than good.